conrizzo/AstroWebsite/src/content/blog/using-var-and-let-in-javascript.md

 heroImage: '/var_let.jpg'
 ---

 I've read this topic multiple times and feel like people explaining it make it too verbose.
-In the code below it can be explained instantly.
 Here is
-<a href='https://jsfiddle.net/w40yLazr/1/'>a link to a jsfiddle example</a>.
+<a href='https://jsfiddle.net/w40yLazr/1/'>a link to a jsfiddle example for the code below:</a>.

 ```javascript
 function cat(){